Kardashian-Jenner Family Thanks ICE For Catching The Illegal Alien That Broke Into Kendall’s Home

 — HollywoodLife (@HollywoodLife) March 30, 2019

 Just days ago, the Immigration and Customs Enforcement agency finally nabbed Ford in a hotel parking lot in Albuquerque, New Mexico.
 He was convicted on charges of misdemeanor trespassing and has since been awaiting disposition of his immigration case.
-His capture was a huge relief to the Kardashian-Jenner family who issued a joint public statement thanking ICE and the Los Angeles Police Department for their quick action.
+His capture was a huge relief to the Kardashian-Jenner family, who issued a joint public statement thanking ICE and the Los Angeles Police Department for their quick action.

 “We are extremely appreciative of the hard work by the Los Angeles Police Department and ICE, whose swift response and professionalism led to this man’s apprehension.
 His actions have not only had a severe impact on Kendall’s life but the entire family’s sense of security, causing us to fear for Kendall’s safety as well as our own.
 Knowing this individual is in custody gives us peace of mind.”

 While Ford never physically hurt Kendall, the situation certainly could have had a far worse outcome had he not been captured.
-Jack P. Staton of El Paso office of ICE’s Homeland Security Operations, said that Ford’s arrest likely “prevented a violent crime.”
+Jack P. Staton of the El Paso office of ICE’s Homeland Security Operations, said that Ford’s arrest likely “prevented a violent crime.”

 He went on to say that the agency acted on a tip regarding Ford’s location.